php-imagine/Imagine/docs/usage/introduction.rst

 Save Images
 +++++++++++

-Images are saved given a path and options.
+Images are saved given a path and optionally options.

 The following example opens a Jpg image and saves it as Png format :